-Northrop Grumman names spacecraft In honour of fallen astronaut of Indian decent Kalpana Chawla | International
+Northrop Grumman names spacecraft in honour of fallen astronaut of Indian decent Kalpana Chawla | International

-By Reena Bhardwaj Northrop Grumman has named its next space station resupply ship after Dr Kalpana Chawla, an astronaut of India decent.
+By Reena Bhardwaj Northrop Grumman has named its next space station resupply ship after Dr Kalpana Chawla, an astronaut of Indian decent.

 The "S.S.
 Kalpana Chawla," Northrop Grumman's next Cygnus spacecraft to launch to the International Space Station, is christened in honor of the Columbia astronaut, company officials announced on Tuesday (September 8) "Northrop Grumman is proud to name the NG-14 Cygnus spacecraft after former astronaut Kalpana Chawla.
 It is the company's tradition to name each Cygnus after an individual who has played a pivotal role in human spaceflight.
 Chawla was selected in honor of her prominent place in history as the first woman of Indian descent to go to space," Northrop Grumman said in a statement.